ltfschoen/ML-Predictions/README.md

     * Important Note:
         * Most rental listings are listed at ~$300 so must reduce RMSE error to improve model usefulness

+* Note [1]:
+    * Removal of columns with >20% of its rows being NaN
+    * Columns with <1% of NaNs having the shared row/observation were removed

 ## Chapter 1 - Initial setup <a id="chapter-1"></a>